-Less than pleasant crime drama based on a stage play called Master Crook by Bruce Walker about the activities of Cockney jack-the-lad Roy Walsh (James Kenney).
+This less than pleasant crime drama was filmed in post-war London and based on a stage play called Master Crook by Bruce Walker about the activities of Cockney jack-the-lad Roy Walsh (James Kenney).

 Walsh makes his dubious living by applying the eponymous weapon to the pates of old ladies on the streets of London and relieving them of their purses.

 Eventually, the police catch up with him and his sidekick Alfie (Ian Whittaker), but in court, the Magistrate passes a fairly lenient probation sentence in suggesting that they join a youth club.

 From the relative safety of the local youth club, Walsh and Alfie use the building as a base for their growing operation.
 By intimidating other members of the club, they increase their numbers.

 Walsh’s success goes to his head and he arranges the robbery of the takings from a wrestling night.